Global parliament index

 understanding electoral landscapes

-This study provides a snapshot of the world’s political leanings, as over 2 billion voters elect leaders in forty countries, in an unprecedented number of elections in a single year.
+2024 was a momentous year for the ballot: over 2 billion people voted for political leaders in forty countries, in an unprecedented number of elections in a single year.

 The global parliament

-• Even if every centre-right, centre-left and centrist government in the world entered an unlikely and very broad coalition, they would only just secure a majority, representing just over 50% of the world’s population and allocating 503 seats.
+• Even if every centre-right, centre-left and centrist government in the world entered an unlikely and very broad coalition, they would not secure a majority, representing just under 50% of the world’s population on 457 seats.

 This world map shows the government type in each of the world’s countries and the political alignment of its democracies on a scale from Populist Left through to Populist Right.